Nurse Specialist - Infection Prevention and Control Community Health Services

 - At least two years of recent employment as an Infection Preventionist, preferably in an Ambulatory Care setting.

 - Master’s degree in Nursing or a related field preferred.

 - Extensive training and experience in infection prevention with specialty certification from the Certification Board of Infection Control & Epidemiology (CBIC) / CIC designation within the last 5 years.
-If expired, you will be required to pass the Self Achievement Recertification Examination (SARE) within 90 days of employment.

 Who Can Apply: These positions are open to all qualified applicants.
 This posting will be used to fill all needs.